jlangson/AdventOfCode2020/day03/README.md

+## Explanation
+TobogganTwo.java is a general solution that works for any sized grid and any amount of sleighs with any speeds ToboggaOne.java was a specific solution to a sleigh that goes down 1 over 3.
+Sleigh.java simulates the sleigh or the "toboggan"

+Please excuse the class names.
+I named them on what I thought I would need, not what I actually needed.
+Lesson learned!

+## Problem Description
 --- Day 3: Toboggan Trajectory ---
 With the toboggan login problems resolved, you set off toward the airport.
 While travel by toboggan might be easy, it's certainly not safe: there's very minimal steering and the area is covered in trees.
 You'll need to see which angles will take you near the fewest trees.